 Watch for young pedestrians: Though you should always be aware of pedestrians, be especially cautious near schools.
 The majority of children who are struck by cars are hit near schools.
-You can help your children and others be safe at school by:
+You can help your children and others be safe near schools by:

 Be aware of buses: Children ages 4 to 7 years old are especially vulnerable to being hit by passing cars.
 Always stop for a school bus.
 It is illegal to pass a school bus that is stopped for dropping off or picking up children in all 50 states.

-Help your teen driver be safe: The fatal crash rate for drivers 16-19 is three times the rate for drivers over 20.
-Back to school time can be challenging as young drivers acclimate to different schedules and navigate among aggressive drivers.
+Help your teenager drive safer: The fatal crash rate for drivers 16-19 is three times the rate for drivers over 20.
+Back to school time can be challenging as tentative young drivers acclimate to different schedules and navigate among aggressive drivers.
 Help your young driver with these tips:

 - Leave 10 minutes earlier than necessary.
 Rushing leads to aggressive driving.
 Encourage your teen to set an alarm to remind them it is time to leave.

 - Insist on seat belts.
 In 2019, 43% of students surveyed admitted to not always wearing a seatbelt when with friends, according to the Centers for Disease Control.
 At least 48% of teen drivers and passengers aged 16-19 years of age died in passenger crashes that same year due to not wearing a seatbelt.

 - Teach them to keep calm.
 Remind teens simply to move out of the way for aggressive drivers to let them pass, rather than getting frustrated and angry.

 - Dump distractions.
 They have heard it already, but make it a rule to avoid texting and talking on their cell phones – even hands-free – while driving.
 Consider setting up the do not disturb features on their phone to help them avoid temptation.
 Also, keep in mind eating and drinking can be distracting.